An Evaluation of the Work of Charles Surrett on Preservation

 Surrett regards the KJV as the “best translation of the best texts,” but at the back of Certainty of the Words, he acknowledges that sometimes the New King James is more accurate than the King James (according to criteria I don’t grant, but that’s a longer discussion in a previous article).

 So do KJV readers not have God’s pure word in those places where the NKJV is more accurate?

 What does “ongoing accessibility” mean?
 I looked again at Certainty of the Words, and I could not find a place where he answers that question.

-As for me, this is my covenant with them, saith the Lord; My spirit that is upon thee, and my words which I have put in thy mouth, shall not depart out of thy mouth, nor out of the mouth of thy seed, nor out of the mouth of thy seed’s seed, saith the Lord, from henceforth and for ever.
+This is my covenant with them, saith the Lord; My spirit that is upon thee, and my words which I have put in thy mouth, shall not depart out of thy mouth, nor out of the mouth of thy seed, nor out of the mouth of thy seed’s seed, saith the Lord, from henceforth and for ever.

 What does this mean?
-Surrett is frequently dismissive of “scholars,” but I had to go to them for help on this obscure metaphor—and they helped me for the thousandth time.
+Surrett is sometimes dismissive of “scholars,” but I had to go to them for help on this obscure word-in-the-mouth metaphor—and they helped me for the thousandth time.
 Surrett appears to be taking “my words” as a technical term for “the Bible.”
 But that is the same kind of pedantic, universalizing impulse that he used in passages allegedly teaching perfect preservation.

 I have books by many careful students of Isaiah, all of whom can read Hebrew, and none of whom saw “my words” as referring to the Bible.
 The reference, they say, is to God’s words more generally—just as your own pastor and mine “preach God’s word” even when they’re saying words they wrote (based on Scripture study) and not reading the text of the Bible out loud.